 Cost: $1500 to $4000

-Taking online courses or programs for medical assistance is the most recommended, cheapest, convenient, and quickest way to gain the required skills and enter the workforce as a medical assistant.
+Taking online courses or programs for medical assistance is the most recommended, cheapest, most convenient, and quickest way to gain the required skills and enter the workforce as a medical assistant.

 There are some programs that can be completed in 4 weeks.
 However, accredited medical assistant programs that prepare you for the career can take 4 to 9 months to complete.